Delta Medical Center Philosophy

 ABOUT DELTA MEDICAL CENTER

-Delta Medical Center, located in Memphis, Tenn., is a facility that provides residential care, partial hospitalization, and outpatient care to men and women over the age of 17 struggling with substance abuse.
-Those with co-occurring mental health conditions are welcome.
+Delta Medical Center, located in Memphis, Tenn., is a facility that provides residential care, partial hospitalization (PHP), and outpatient care to men and women over the age of 17 seeking treatment for substance abuse and co-occurring disorders.
 Detox is available on site.

 TREATMENT & ASSESSMENT